-Coordinate Export is to export .csv files whose file name extension can be modified as .dat; Other Export is to export files with .kml, .shp, .dxf, .html, .xml and .sima format.
+Correspondingly there are two types of export: Coordinate Export and Other Export.
+Coordinate Export is to export .csv files whose file name extension can be modified as .dat; Other Export is to export files with .kml, .shp, .dxf, .html, .xml, .sima, .kmz, .ncn and .rw5 format.